 Parent quality of life

 Parent quality of life is measured using the four-item set of Healthy Days core questions from the US Department of Health and Human Services’ Centers for Disease Control and Prevention (CDC).
-The CDC Four-Item Health-Related Quality of Life comprised a self-rated measure of general health, as well as a report of the number of recent days that an individual has been physically unhealthy, mentally unhealthy and limited in regular activity.51
+The CDC Four-Item Health-Related Quality of Life includes a self-rated measure of general health, as well as a report of the number of recent days that an individual has been physically unhealthy, mentally unhealthy and limited in regular activity.51

 Ratings of postconcussive symptoms are obtained using the Health and Behaviour Inventory (HBI)52 and the Post-Concussive Symptom Interview (PCS-I).53 The measures differ in administration format (written vs oral), response format (Likert-style rating vs yes/no) and scoring (symptom frequency vs symptom count) and therefore provide overlapping but distinct types of information.
 Both measures have child self-rating and parent proxy forms.
 The HBI has been adopted as a core measure in the Common Data Elements (CDE) for Pediatric Traumatic Brain Injury.18 It yields separate scores for cognitive and somatic symptom scales.
 The PCS-I is a structured oral interview that asks about the presence of symptoms similar to those listed for postconcussional disorder in Diagnostic and Statistical Manual of Mental Disorders 4th Edition.